 Thunder Junction All Abilities Park and splash pad

 A few other highlights are Cottonwood Cove Park and the Hidden Valley Splash Pad.
+Also, hit up downtown St. George with fun water features, food trucks, and places to play.
+A great way to spend an evening.

 (this post has be edited and republished from a former post)